dotnet/dotNext/docs/features/concept.md

 > [!CAUTION]
 > There is no native compiler support of this feature, therefore, if you have a mistake in your concept definition it will not highlighted at compile time.

 The feature is based on strongly typed reflection so read [this](reflection/fast.md) document first.
-Starting point to discover class members is [Type&lt;T&gt;](../api/DotNext.Reflection.Type-1.yml).
+Entry point to discover class members is [Type&lt;T&gt;](../api/DotNext.Reflection.Type-1.yml).
 Reflected members are cached to speed-up performance and typed by specific delegate type.
 The delegate describes signature of the reflected member.
 All types of members are supported: constructors, fields, methods, event, properties, indexer properties.

 # Defining Concept
 The recommended code style for the concept type is a definition of static class with restrictions expressed as static fields.
 Let's define type class with single instance method and single static method: